antistoopmode/antistoopmode.github.io/docs/faq.md

 > 1. Hover over the skill
 > 1. Press the desired hot key while hovering over the skill

+### How do I equip charms?
+> Move the charms into the golden area of the first inventory tab.

 ### Why is does the mail not find the recipient?
 > The mail uses the account name as the recipient identifier, which is a **major security risk**.
 If possible, avoid the mail and trade in character.